SirAllap/Project-2-API-HR/README.md

 # HR-api

-## API Endpoints

-All API Request must be prepended with /api

 ## Our API helps companies hire developers tailored to a specific need.

 The API is made up of 5 different types of users: